Michael van Gerwen: 2007–2011

-2012
+2012: First PDC major title

-In the 2012 World Championship, van Gerwen made it to the last 16 for the first time by beating Colin Osborne and Mervyn King.
-Van Gerwen lost nine out of the first ten legs in his last 16 game to trail 0–3 to Simon Whitlock, but produced an incredible comeback to level the match at 3–3.
-He couldn't maintain his form, however, as he lost all three legs in the deciding set to exit the tournament 3–4.
+In the 2012 World Championship, Van Gerwen made it to the last 16 for the first time by beating Colin Osborne and Mervyn King.
+However he lost to Simon Whitlock 4–3.

 Van Gerwen was named Young Player of the Year at the PDC annual awards ceremony on 3 January 2012, for winning four PDC Unicorn Youth Tour events during 2011 and his World Championship run.

 In 2012, he won the second UK Open qualifier of the season, defeating Dave Chisnall in the final 6–1.
 In the UK Open itself he lost in the last 16 to Terry Jenkins.
 Van Gerwen topped the PDC Youth Tour Order of Merit going into the 2012 PDC World Youth Championship, but went on to lose in the final for a second consecutive year, this time against James Hubbard.
 Van Gerwen won the eighth Players Championship event in June after beating Simon Whitlock 6–1 in the final.
 At the World Matchplay, he won 5 legs in a row to record a 10–6 victory over Simon Whitlock in the first round, and then faced a last 16 encounter with Steve Beaton, which he won 13–9 while throwing the fourth nine-dart finish in the tournament's history in the tenth leg.
 Van Gerwen was 5–11 down in his quarter-final against James Wade, but produced a fightback to only trail 11–12 and then missed one dart to level the game.
 He went on to lose 13–16.

 Van Gerwen's third title of the year came at the 11th Players Championship, where he defeated Ian White 6–1 in the final with a 107.85 average.
 Van Gerwen was involved in an exceptional match in the last 16 of the European Championship as he was defeated by compatriot Raymond van Barneveld 9–10, despite averaging 104.
 Another Players Championship success followed with a 6–5 victory over Robert Thornton.